johnsona917/Top_Trumps/README.md

 # Top Trumps Project
-This project was created by myself as a final project to pass the Intro to Python & Apps course provided by Code First Girls.
+This project was created by myself as a final project to pass the Intro to Python & Apps kickstarter course provided by Code First Girls.

 ## Requirement